 No one succesful has made POSIX simpler by removing APIs or forcing you to use their hardware.
-So that approach wont work for a Kubernetes POSIX either.
-Also, it has to be open source.
+So that approach wont work for a Kubernetes PaaS either.

-Prometheus does a great job gathering metrics, but that's only part of a holistic monitoring solution.
-Robusta complements that, fills the observability gap, and automates day 2 operations.
+Doesn't Prometheus do all that?
+Well, sort of.
+Prometheus does a great job gathering metrics, but that's only one part of a holistic Kubernetes monitoring solution.